Theego99/attendance-calc/README.md

-Certainly!
-Here is the revised README in English for a website-based Attendance Rate Calculator:

 Attendance Rate Calculator Website README
 Introduction
 This document provides a guide on how to use the Attendance Rate Calculator website.
 Designed for schools and educational institutions, this web-based tool tracks student attendance and calculates attendance rates.